CS253-Group-6/.github/profile/README.md

 # hAPPy developers

 Welcome to the official GitHub page of hAPPy Developers!
-We are a group of 10 passionate students from the
+We are a group of ten passionate students from the
 [Department of Computer Science and Engineering, IIT Kanpur](https://www.cse.iitk.ac.in), working together to create innovative software solutions.
 The repository [*Lostify*](https://github.com/CS253-Group-6/Lostify)